Southern Garlic Grower’s Guide

 This is a guide to how to grow gorgeous garlic in the South.
 We used to garden and live in Houston, Texas so we personally know the challenges you can face in the South!
 We would like to hear about your experiences with garlic growing so that we can give the best advice to our Southern growers.
 Thank you to all of our fellow garlic growers who have generously let us know what garlic varieties worked for them!

-Right: Large Lorz Italian garlic bulbs; these tasty softnecks are ideal for Southern growing.
+Picture: Large Lorz Italian garlic bulbs; these tasty softnecks are ideal for Southern growing.

 Most garlic has evolved to thrive in northern climates.
 It breezes through frigid temperatures, Canadian snows and spring frosts that would make most plants beg for mercy.
 Sadly, there is a downside to this cold weather hardiness, many garlic varieties need winter's chill to form summer's bulb.
 Of the two main garlic types, hardneck garlic and softneck garlic, hardneck garlic requires cold exposure to make bulbs while softneck garlic are more tolerant of warm winters.